simbouch/flashcards-projet/tests/README.md

 ```

 This will generate a coverage report showing which parts of the code are covered by tests.

+## Testing Approach

+The tests follow these best practices for testing FastAPI applications with SQLAlchemy:

+1. **In-memory SQLite Database**: Tests use an in-memory SQLite database for speed and isolation.

+2. **Session-per-test with Rollback**: Each test gets a fresh database session that is rolled back after the test completes, ensuring test isolation.

+3. **Explicit Model Registration**: All models are explicitly imported to ensure they're registered with SQLAlchemy.

+4. **Single Source of Truth for DB URL**: The test database URL is defined in a single place.

+5. **Properly Scoped Fixtures**:
+   - `scope="session"` for database setup/teardown
+   - `scope="function"` for database sessions and test clients

+6. **Dependency Overrides**: FastAPI's dependency injection system is overridden to use test fixtures.

 ## Common Issues and Solutions